 The black, red and yellow maca roots used in our products are cultivated at the Plateau of Bom Bom (more than 3500 masl) in Junin – Pasco, with the traditional high Andean cultivation technique of rotating farmland every 5 years and the natural sun drying of the tubers for 3 months, both practices ensure the nutritional quality of our derivatives.

-We have HACCP and GMP quality certifications by NSF.
+Our facilities have HACCP and GMP quality certifications by NSF.
 Batch certificates of analysis and samples are available.
 We are HALAL, NO GMO, 100% vegan and Gluten free certified.

 We are the best alternative from origin.
-The best Andean maca root supplier .
+The best Andean maca powder supplier .

 The main benefit of maca is that it is an adaptogen food, which means it will balance our body according to the needs of each one.
 It acts mainly on the endocrine system, balancing our hormonal levels and promoting our comprehensive health naturally through one of its main phytochemical compounds, an alkaloid called macaine 1,2,3 and 4.
 Its other benefits studied and proven by ancient knowledge are due to the presence of sterols, macronutrients, vitamins and minerals in significant quantities.